Using SourcePipeline

 Available in Classic and VPC

-If you've checked the specifications provided by the SourcePipeline service and duly noted usage scenarios and glossary, you're ready to start using SourcePipeline.
-The first thing to do now is to create SourcePipeline and compose a pipeline project.
-The creation, execution, and management of SourcePipeline are conducted from NAVER Cloud Platform console.
+Once you've reviewed the SourcePipeline specifications, quickstart, and glossary, you're ready to start using the service.
+Your first step is subscribing to SourcePipeline and composing a pipeline project.
+The creation, execution, and management of SourcePipeline are conducted from the NAVER Cloud Platform console.

 User permissions

-Check the SourcePipeline permissions for your login account and set the sub account permissions in Services > Management & Governance > Sub Account from the console as needed.
+Check the SourcePipeline permissions for your login account and set the sub account permissions in i_menu > Services > Management & Governance > Sub Account from the console as needed.

-• Customer account: can use all SourcePipeline features without limitation
+• Your account: You can use all SourcePipeline features without limits.

-• Sub account created by customer: one of the following permissions is required to use SourcePipeline
+• Your sub account: Requires one of the following permissions to use SourcePipeline:

-• NCP_SOURCE_PIPELINE_MANAGER / NCP_VPC_SOURCE_PIPELINE_MANAGER: can use all features in the SourcePipeline service
+• NCP_SOURCE_PIPELINE_MANAGER / NCP_VPC_SOURCE_PIPELINE_MANAGER: Full access to all SourcePipeline features

 Note